epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-24-telegram-bot-loop-bash.markdown

 ![BASH: Telegram Bot: Script with Usage][image-cli-s-usage]{: .img-responsive }

-#### Preparation

-Before You begin, you need to get a telegram bot token.
-It is already discussed in previous article.

 #### Previous Guidance

 We have already see a modular bash script in previous article.
-Now, let's make this script usefulfor anyone by showing usage and version.
+Now, let's make this script useful for anyone by showing usage and version.

 #### Issue